philipnewcomer/macOS-VirtualBox-VM/README.md

 ## Part 4: installation

 - Start the VM, and wait for the macOS installer boot.
 - When the boot completed, open **Disk Utility**.
-From the **View** menu enable the option to "Show all devices", and erase the virtual hard disk image you.
+From the **View** menu enable the option to "Show all devices", and erase the virtual hard disk you have attached to this VM before.
-- Quit the **Disk Utility**, and install macOS to the newly initialized hard drive.
+- Quit the **Disk Utility**, and install MacOS to the newly initialized hard drive.
 - When the installer completes, reboot the VM.
 - Remove the ISO disk from the virtual optical drive and reboot the VM again.
 - With the Installer ISO image not available to boot from, you will be dumped into the EFI Shell.
 Enter the following at the EFI prompt to boot macOS from the virtual hard drive and finish installation: `FS1:"macOS Install Data\Locked Files\Boot Files\boot.efi"` Alternatively, you can enter `exit` at the prompt to go to the EFI BIOS boot screen, and use the `Boot from file` option to navigate to boot.efi.
 This is required only once.

 ## Post installation steps

-If you don't need to bind with your Apple Id (for example, if you are preparing the redistributable image), skip this step on the welcome steps after the installation (on the top of the form which asks you your e-mail Apple ID).
+If you don't need to bind with your Apple ID (for example, if you are preparing the redistributable image), skip this step on the welcome step.
+The skip option will be on the top of the form which asks your e-mail/Apple ID.

 ## Limitations